PEACE & UNITY PROJECT

 Utilizing art as a powerful medium for expression and communication, the project facilitates exchanges of cultural knowledge and experiences.
 Through a series of activities, including festivals, film screenings, and community gatherings, participants will have opportunities to engage in intercultural dialogue, learning, and collaboration.

-The project kicks off with a dynamic Peace and Unity Festival on June 29th 2024, showcasing the talents of artists representing diverse ethno-cultural communities.
-From music to performance to visual art, the festival celebrates the richness and diversity of Edmonton's cultural landscape.
-The Festival stands as a beacon of harmony, bringing together diverse communities in a collective effort to nurture understanding of cultural traditions and combat discrimination.
-This festival encourages the celebration of diversity while addressing the wounds inflicted by prejudice and violence.
-As a free event, it serves as a platform for learning from diverse experiences, promoting cultural pride amidst adversity.
+The project kicked off with the dynamic Peace and Unity Festival, showcasing the talents of artists representing diverse ethno-cultural communities.
+From music to performance to visual art, the festival celebrated the richness and diversity of Edmonton's cultural landscape.
+The Festival nurtured the understanding of cultural traditions to combat discrimination and it encouraged the celebration of diversity while addressing the wounds inflicted by prejudice and violence.
+As a free event, it served as a platform for learning from diverse experiences and promoting cultural pride amidst adversity.